Want to see expected trends for 2021? Check out this more up-to-date post on learning and development trends for 2021.

-We here at Synapse have our fingers on the pulse.
+We here at Cognota have our fingers on the pulse.
 So, we’ve been looking at what learning and development trends L&D leaders should be anticipating for 2020.

 L&D is seen as a key, strategic asset to the organization but it’s employees who will continue to call the shots in the coming year.
 In the employee-centric workplace, employees identify, create, assess, and drive training requests and experiences.

 Rather than see this as a challenge, L&D leaders should view this as an opportunity.

 Jumping off from what we’ve observed in 2019, here are the top ten learning and development trends to expect in 2020:

 When needing to learn something, employees turn to co-workers or managers.
 They also turn to Google.

 Think of this as “top of the funnel” learning.
 Employees can’t possibly expect to learn everything they need from a handful of YouTube videos or blog posts.
 But it gives them a better idea of what is involved in learning new skills or updating what they already know.